 GPRO Operations and Maintenance Training

 The path towards healthy and high performing buildings doesn’t end at the completion of design and construction… In fact, that is just the beginning!
 Facility and operating personnel have an incredibly important role in ensuring our buildings (both new and old) are run efficiently and maintained properly.
-Consider this: efficient operations and smart maintenance in buildings not only reduce operating costs by 20-50 percent these efficiencies, but also increase occupancy rates and tenant satisfaction.
+Consider this: efficient operations and smart maintenance in buildings not only reduces operating costs by 20-50 percent, it also increases occupancy rates and tenant satisfaction.
 This is one reason green operations and maintenance (O&M) practices are in high demand across the country.

 GPRO Operations & Maintenance Essentials provides building professionals with the critical tools to transition from conventional to sustainable operations.
 GPRO O&M is ideal for property managers and building staff in multi-family residential and high-rise commercial or institutional buildings including:

 Upon completion of this course and passing of the accompanying exam, students will become GPRO certificate holders in Fundamentals of Building Green and Operations & Maintenance Essentials (O&M) and join over 10,000 building professionals who are part of the GPRO community.
 GPRO-trained operations and maintenance staff can also qualify for a LEED point for Existing Building projects under LEED Pilot Credit 81.

 While this training is traditionally hosted in-person, GBA has modified it for a virtual offering.
 Much of the Fundamentals content will be covered in pre-recorded video by your trainer, and the remainder of the training has been split into three half-day sessions.

 - Causes and Effects of Climate Change